House Passes Multiple Healthcare Bills

 Michigan’s behavioral health system has long faced a critical transportation gap — and the MHA is supporting efforts to close it.

-Last week, the legislature introduced two bills that represent a significant step forward for patients in crisis and the hospitals caring for them.
-Senate Bill (SB) 928, which would create a licensure structure for Behavioral Health Transport (BHT) vehicles, and SB 927, which would establish a reimbursement mechanism for their services.
+The Michigan Legislature introduced two bills last week that represent a significant step forward for patients in crisis and the hospitals caring for them.
+Senate Bill (SB) 928 would create a licensure structure for Behavioral Health Transport (BHT) vehicles, while SB 927 would establish a reimbursement mechanism for their services.

 The Problem